john-science/john-science.github.io/_posts/2015-05-11-the-most-famous-photograph.md

 layout: post
 title: "The Most Famous Photograph"
 tags: [Photography]
-summary: Bliss: The most famous photograph of all time.
+summary: The most famous photograph of all time.
 date: 2015-05-11
 ---
 {% include JB/setup %}

-> What is fame?
+What is fame?

 I am not talking about the *best* photograph in the world.
 It is hard to measure that.
 So this is all about numbers.
 In this case, the most *famous* photograph in the world is the one that has seen by the most people.